How to disable driver signature enforcement on Windows 10

 • On Windows 10, it’s also possible to disable the signature enforcement through Command Prompt using the “bcdedit /set nointegritychecks on” command.

-This guide will teach you the steps to disable signature enforcement to allow the installation of unsigned drivers on Windows 10.
+In this guide, I’ll outline the steps to disable signature enforcement, allowing the installation of unsigned drivers on Windows 10.

 Disable driver signature enforcement on Windows 10 from Settings app

-To disable signature enforcement on Windows 10, use these steps:
+To disable signature enforcement on Windows 10, follow these steps:

 1. Open Settings on Windows 10.